anshj671/BudgetBuddy/README.md

-<<<<<<< HEAD
-<<<<<<< HEAD
-# Walletway - Expense Tracker
+# BudgetBuddy

-Walletway is a comprehensive expense tracking application designed to help users manage their personal and group expenses efficiently.
+BudgetBuddy is a comprehensive expense tracking application designed to help users manage their personal and group expenses efficiently.
 The application provides features such as adding expenses, viewing expense analytics, and managing group expenses.

 ## Features
 - Add and manage personal and group expenses